Macon County DUI Attorney.

 Have you been charged with a DUI in Illinois?
 Driving under the influence of drugs or driving with a blood alcohol content of .08% or more in Illinois is a crime that is heavily prosecuted.
-An experienced criminal defense attorney can help protect your rights.
+An experienced criminal defense and DUI attorney can help protect your rights.

-First Time DUI Offenders
+First Time Offenders

-Second Time DUI Offenders
+Second Time Offenders

-Third Time DUI Offenders
+Third Time Offenders

-The DUI prosecutors will be experienced.
+The prosecutors will be experienced.
 They may take advantage of weaknesses, loopholes, and other legal aspects to convict you.

 The BRE Law Criminal Law Blog